The Making and Life of a Registered Nurse in the Era of COVID-19: Chapter Sixteen–My Nursing Stories

 Finger Painting.

-The first hospital I worked at had a 50-bed locked down psychiatric unit.
+The first hospital I worked at had a 50-bed locked-down psychiatric unit.
 Well, if anybody knows anything about psychiatric nursing, it is that they chose that career path for a few reasons.
 I will leave it up to the reader to figure out what those reasons are.
 Suffice it to say, they are better off there than in an acute care environment.
-I will actually include a second story after this one that involves the same unit.
+I will include a second story after this one that involves the same unit.
 In this particular story, the doctor wrote an order for the nursing staff to collect a stool sample from the patient.
-The collecting part was not the problem, it is what the nurse did with the sample afterwards that was the problem.
-She brought the cup with the specimen in it to the nurse’s station where she left it while she went to get a patient label.
+The collecting part was not the problem; it was what the nurse did with the sample afterwards that was the problem.
+She brought the cup with the specimen in it to the nurse’s station, where she left it while she went to get a patient label.
 If you have ever been in a psychiatric unit, there is always some poor soul wandering around the nursing unit.
 Well, this one had a penchant for finger painting.
 What do you think he found but a wonderful ochre colored paint paste in a cup just sitting there calling his name.
-You would be surprised on how fast someone can finger paint.
+You would be surprised at how fast someone can finger paint.
 Before the nurse came back to collect her specimen cup, he had spread the “paint” all over the nursing station.
 What a glorious sight it must have been.
-By itself, this would not be a major problem because these units were made to be deep cleaned, so no harm no foul.
+By itself, this would not be a significant problem because these units were made to be deep cleaned, so no harm, no foul.
 You just had to deal with a very pissed off housekeeping staff.
 However, there was a reason the doctor ordered the test.
 Wait for it, wait for it, you guessed it, he suspected that the patient had C-diff.
 Well, guess what, he did.
-Not only did all 50 patients get C-diff but the entire staff did as well.
+Not only did all 50 patients get C-diff, but the entire staff did as well.
 What a shitty business that must have been.
 Good thing it was a closed unit.

 Call a code blue.